Balance Payments and Refunds API

 422 unprocessable_entity.

-Idempotency: never charge twice
+Idempotency: never record twice

 - If a request is still in flight when a duplicate arrives, the duplicate gets